971-722-7117 | FAX: 971-722-7576 | email@example.com

 - Bridging Scholarships for study in Japan: scholarships of $2,500 for a semester or $4,000 for a year of study in Japan.
 Approximately 100 scholarships each year.
 Students must be enrolled in a degree program at PCC; no prior study of Japanese is required.

 - Critical Language Scholarships: Fully-funded (airfare, room and board, cultural activities, academic credit) study at designated 7-10 week intensive summer language institutes abroad in critical foreign languages.
 Approximately 600 scholarships each year.
-In 2014, institutes were offered in Jordan, Morocco, Oman, and Tunisia (Arabic); Azerbaijan; Bangladesh (Bangla); China; India (Bangla,Hindi, Punjabi, and Urdu); Indonesia; Japan; Russia; South Korea; Tajikistan (Persian); and Turkey.
+In 2015, institutes are offered in Jordan, Morocco, Oman, and Tunisia (Arabic); Azerbaijan; Bangladesh (Bangla); China; India (Bangla,Hindi, Punjabi, and Urdu); Indonesia; Japan; Russia; South Korea; Tajikistan (Persian); and Turkey.

 - Boren Scholarship for study in geographic areas and languages designated as critical to U.S. national security, including any country in Africa, Asia, Central and Eastern Europe, Latin America, and the Middle East.
 Up to $10,000 per semester.
 Approximately 150 scholarships each year.
 Includes a service requirement that recipients work in a national security position with the Federal government after graduation.

-- Many of the programs offered through PCC's Dual Admission/Co-Enrollment option with PSU offer scholarships for participants.
-Amounts range from $500 to $10,000.
+- Many of the programs offered through PCC's Dual Admission/Co-Enrollment option with PSU offer scholarships for participants in their programs.
 Opportunties include:

 - CIEE: Gain Scholarships (up to $1,500 for airfare for students with high need); LIFT Scholarships (up to $5,000 for students studying language for a full year)